MLH-Fellowship/pearpy/README.md

 ## Usage
  1. Create a `Pear()` object.
 This will be a wrapper for all of your multithreaded processes.
  2. Identify the functions on which you would like to paralleilze computation.
- 3. Add your tasks to the Pear object.
+ 3. Add your tasks to the Pear.
 If a potential race condition is detected, target processes will be automatically locked.
- 4. Run the paraellelized processes simultaneously with `run()`.
+ 4. Run the paraellelized processes simultaneously.

 ## Example
 ```